bat-z/bat-z/README.md

  <details>
 <summary>BEFORE YOU INTERACT! !</summary>

  1. I’m quite socially awkward and get overwhelmed easily, so I tend to be somewhat quiet or rarely INT first when comes with new people.
-I don’t want to come across as a annoying or that I'm botherin anyone.
+I don’t want to come across as annoying or as if I'm botherin anyone.
 I know I shouldn't care at all, but I’ve realized that several people have blocked/unfriended me because of this without telling me what I’m doing wrong.

-2. I am a very sensitive person and overthinker.
+2. I am a very sensitive person and an overthinker.
 I worried/care about my friends and the people I interact with, and I try to be on their good side.
 I apologize very often, and I also find it hard to say no or set boundaries for myself.

-3. Please check my kintypes list for doubles in pronouncc! to avoid accidental awkward situations.
-If you feel uncomfortable with me kinfirm the bad people please do not int.
+3. Please check my kintypes list for doubles in pronouncc!
+To avoid accidental awkward situations.
+If you feel uncomfortable with me confirming the bad people/overhated characters, please do not int.

 4. Be aware!
 This person is a survivor of abuse/SA/Groomings.
 Please be careful with what you say.
-I’m usually not bothered by sexually explicit jokes or some uncomfortle jokes, but it’s something to keep in mind.
+I’m usually not bothered by sexually explicit jokes or some uncomfortable jokes, except SH or rape jokes, but it’s something to keep in mind.
 I do have my own triggers, but I don't bother telling anyone unless we're, like, very close...?
 I thought it would sound ridiculous lol.

-5. Sometimes I don't think before I speak.
+5. I struggle with social cues.
+Sometimes I don't think before I speak.
 If I ever say something incorrect or something that could be offensive in any way tell me!
 I will correct myself and then apologize.
-Don't be afraid to point it out to me like I said, I’m not afraid for my own mistakes
+Don't be afraid to point it out to me as I said, I’m not afraid of my own mistakes

 6. I tend to get very clingy to the people I feel comfortable with, and I end up being annoying if you don't like that, tell me.

- 7. I don't really like large crowds also if it's a large group, I usually walk away.
+ 7. I don't really like large crowds.
+Also if it's a large group, I usually walk away.

-8. Batfam fans are a different story.
-I'm actually pretty scared to interact with DC fans on safe,;-; like most of them are freinds with my ex friends, and it gets really awkward.
-I tryin to avoid them

-9. I have bad sxious/health i will mostly leave ponytown or any online to taks multi breaks
+ 8. I have bad sxious/health i will mostly stay away from Ponytown or any online sometimes without warning.

-10. struggle with social cues

 more in here;